carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> The "title" option adds a title to the figure.
 >> ~~~
 >> > plot_richness(physeq = merged_metagenomes,
->>              title = "Alpha diversity indexes for both samples in Cuatro Cienegas",
+>>              title = "Alpha diversity indexes for three samples from Cuatro Cienegas",
 >>              measures = c("Observed","Chao1","Shannon"))
 >> ~~~
 >> {: .language-r}